saracoglum98/fu27soma-ma/README.md

 Usage: ./manage.sh [command]

 Commands:
-  help       Show this help message build      Build all services start      Start all services stop       Stop all services restart    Restart all services destroy    Destroy all services
+  help            Show this help message build           Build all services build --seed    Build all services and seed sample data start           Start all services stop            Stop all services restart         Restart all services destroy         Destroy all services
 ```

 Finally, run one of the following commands to build all services.
 This can take 5 to 30 minutes, depending on your host machine and internet connection.

 If you want a clean build, run:
 ```
 ./manage.sh build
 ```
-If you want to import sample data after the build, run:
+Alternatively, if you want to seed sample data after the build, run:
 ```
 ./manage.sh build --seed
 ```

 The output of build command should look like this.
 ```
 🪜 Preparing to build

 🌍 Creating network

 🛠️ Setting environment variables

 🚀 Building communication
 🚀 Building data